 Health Concerns

-Pomeranians are generally healthy, but they may be more at risk of developing certain health conditions than other breeds.
+Pomeranians are generally healthy, but they can be more prone to certain health conditions than other breeds.
 Here are some common issues:

 - Hypoglycemia: A sudden drop in blood sugar, common in small breeds and puppies under 3 months.
 Most cases are caused by an inadequate diet.

-- Collapsing Trachea: A condition that typically presents as a goose honk-like cough.
+- Collapsing Trachea: A condition that typically presents as an honking cough.
 Treatment can include surgery, management through medication, or both.

 - Eye Conditions: Pomeranians may be prone to developing eye conditions like keratoconjunctivitis sicca (dry eye), tear duct issues, and cataracts.

-- Orthopedic Issues: Poms may develop patellar luxation and Legg-Calv¨¦-Perthes disease, which can cause hip pain and lameness.
+- Orthopedic Issues: Poms may develop patellar luxation and Legg-Calvé-Perthes disease, which can cause hip pain and lameness.

 - Alopecia: Pomeranians can develop symmetrical hair loss on their abdomen and thighs, with skin becoming dark but not usually itchy.